 I left the main building and stepped down towards the garage, thankful that the two buildings included a cover over the space between them.
 As I opened the door, the smell of damp cardboard reminded me of my scattered apartment.
 Having made steady progress, at least my place did not smell as potent as this room.
 From the pounding sound on the roof, it wouldn’t surprise me if somewhere this building was leaking and pool of water and an aged, dilapidated box of outdated brochures were blending to form a mess I did not want to discover or clean up.
 Suddenly my apartment didn’t seem quite so putrid, and at least it benefitted from scented candles.

-With the rain, the low clouds, and even the wind came the forebodance of autumn, even though we were barely a month into the summer season.
+With the rain, the low clouds, and even the wind came the forebodance of an early autumn, even though we were barely a month into the summer season.
 I felt like the warmest months of the year were slipping away from me and I was still rearranging my apartment.
 Maybe I should just leave for a few days and take off into the mountains.
 Then I could see the Moose Mountain Lodge and the Creek Lodge, or the historic site, or just spend a weekend outside of my apartment.